Tihamer54/MIM/README.md

 MainRunner uses JEL to evaluate the generated rules with possibly interesting numbers.
-Unfortunately, JEL has not been mavenized yet (on my TODO list), and so you may need to manually import it from https://mvnrepository.com/artifact/org.gnu/jel and then add it to your .m2 directory.
+Unfortunately, JEL has not been mavenized yet (on my TODO list), and so you may need to manually import it from https://mvnrepository.com/artifact/org.gnu/jel and then add it to your .m2 directory (e.g. for Windows: C:\Users\yourusername\.m2\repository\org\gnu\jel\2.0.1).
+Alternatively, you might want to get the latest and greatest (2.1.1 as of this writing; from https://www.gnu.org/software/jel/), compile it into your own jar file, and then manually add it to your .m2 directory.